 Following the call of Unity’s first female pastor, Rev. Carol B. Clark, in 2001, growth skyrocketed.
 It was evident that another building would need to be built to see the congregation into a new millennium.
 Erected in 2005, our current sanctuary holds over 300 people and includes a large choir rehearsal area, a common gathering area, meeting room, and a fellowship hall and commercial kitchen for church events.
 Thanks in large part to Rev. Mark Clark, Unity’s first parish associate and husband of Rev. Carol Clark, technology also reached Unity as computers were networked, websites created, and email became the main method of communication.
 With this new building, video was made available in worship at Unity for the first time.
 Live streaming and recording make our services open to those who cannot physically worship with us.

 Rev. Tricia G. Lytle and Rev. David Garnett served as pastors to Unity in the interim period following the departure of the Revs.
 Clark.
-Rev. Lytle was installed as Unity’s first associate pastor in November 2017 as the congregation awaited the call of the Rev. David Bonnema in April 2018.
-Balancing youth with wisdom and experience, Unity is poised for even more growth under his leadership as Lincoln County estimates that 10,000 more families will move to the area by 2025.
+Rev. Lytle was installed as Unity’s first associate pastor in November 2017 as the congregation awaited the call of the Rev. David Bonnema as senior pastor in April 2018 and Rev. Dana Seiler as associate pastor in May 2020.
+Balancing youth with wisdom and experience, Unity is poised for even more growth under their leadership as Lincoln County estimates that 10,000 more families will move to the area by 2025.

 Jan Hoke, who grew up a stone’s throw from Unity, put together an interesting set of facts about the Unity Cemetery: